TheMashaghiLab/publications/2022 Topological dynamics of an intrinsically disordered N-terminal domain of the human androgen receptor/README.md

 **File description:**

-Full length AR structure constructed based on the NTD model reported in Sheikhhassani et al Protein Science (2022) (See Figure 6)).
-In order to construct it, full length AR structure obtained from AlphaFold and after cleaving the NTD domain (residues 1 to 538) aligned to the NTD-LBD complex (See Figure XXX in the article).
+Full length AR structure constructed based on the NTD model reported in Sheikhhassani et al Protein Science (2022) (See Figure 6).
+In order to construct it, full length AR structure obtained from AlphaFold and after cleaving the NTD domain (residues 1 to 538) aligned to the NTD-LBD complex (See Figure S21 in the article).
 Full length construct was prepared in PDB and PSF formats.
 A PSF file, also called a protein structure file, contains all of the molecule-specific information needed to apply a desired force field to the AR molecule for further analysis.

 **Users are requested to cite the article:**